-The without prejudice principle prevents conversations (that have formed part of any negotiation about an employment dispute from being raised as evidence in a later employment tribunal or court claim over that same dispute.
+The without prejudice principle prevents conversations (that have formed part of negotiation about an employment dispute) from being raised as evidence in a later employment tribunal or court claim over that same dispute.
 This also covers written communications related to the dispute, under the principle.

-Negotiations often take place under the without prejudice principle when either an employer or an employee wants to settle a dispute so that the employee can leave the company easily and quickly.
+Negotiations often take place as without prejudice when either an employer or an employee wants to settle a dispute, so that the employee can leave the company easily and quickly.
 Sometimes the dispute is settled with a financial offer that facilitates the termination.

 Without prejudice conversations are typically used for coming to a pre-termination agreement.
 The conversation is open and risk-free and allows both parties to discuss a possible settlement, but without it being referred to in a later unfair dismissal claim or employment tribunal.

-Here are some tips on how to best handle without prejudice conversations.
+Here are some tips on how to handle without prejudice conversations:

 Take notes and clearly mark conversations and written communications as being without prejudice.
-That includes any minutes, emails, letters or other notes, all of which should be clearly labelled as being correspondence or notes of conversations that took place under the without prejudice principle.
+That includes any minutes, emails, letters or other notes.
+All of these should be clearly labelled as notes of conversations that took place under the without prejudice principle.

 The without prejudice principle only covers situations where there has been an existing dispute between the two sides.
-You cannot simply use without prejudice conversation to offer an employee a financial reward for leaving the company.
+For example, you can't use a without prejudice conversation to offer an employee a financial reward for leaving the company.
 There has to have already been an employment dispute, and you also must have already genuinely tried to settle it.

 You should be careful to ensure the conversation really does come within the without prejudice principle.
 Just announcing that the meeting is without prejudice or labelling the communications as such is not enough to stop your employee from using it in a later court case or tribunal if you have not truly met all the conditions of the without prejudice principle.